-Salicylic acid is a molecule of major importance in various industrial sectors, including cosmetics , pharmaceuticals and the food industry.
-It is recognized for its keratolytic, anti-inflammatory and antibacterial properties , making it a key ingredient in dermatological treatments and pharmaceutical formulations.
-Its presence in certain plants reinforces its interest in phytotherapy, while its use in the food industry is strictly regulated due to potential toxic effects at high concentrations .
+Salicylic acid is a molecule of major importance in various industrial sectors, including cosmetics , pharmaceuticals, and food.
+It is recognized for its keratolytic, anti-inflammatory, and antibacterial properties , making it a key ingredient in dermatological treatments and pharmaceutical formulations.
+Its presence in certain plants enhances its value in herbal medicine, while its use in the food industry is strictly regulated due to potential toxic effects at high concentrations .

 Table of Contents